f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab5.rst

 **Navigation:** Click on the Manage button

-this is where you assign iRules
+This is where you assign iRules

 **Navigation:** Click on the Cancel button  since the iRule is already assigned